Supercolony-net/knowledge-base/blockchain-generic/README.md

 // TBD

-There should be sections accompanied with the comments, not just links, but links are good
+There should be sections accompanied by the comments, not just links, but links are good

 ## Crypto/Fiat on/off ramp